EricBooob/Multi-scale-Attention-Cascade-for-Aerial-Image-Segmentation/README.md

 # MAC-Multi-scale-Attention-Cascade
 This is an official code for "MAC: Mutil-scale Attention Cascade for aerial image segmentation", which is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) open source toolbox of semantic segmentation.
+This work achieves 69.06 mIoU on iSAID dataset and 73.37 on ISPRS Vaihingen dataset.
+Accepted by ICPRAM2024, Oral

 ## Content
 1.Requirements